Skip to main content

 Our tips:

 Atlassian Confluence is a feature-rich collaboration platform that offers wiki-like spaces for asynchronous teamwork, information sharing, and project management.
-For knowledge workers, becoming a Confluence expert means digging deeper and learning features that might have value for your team.
+If you're a knowledge worker, becoming a Confluence expert means digging deeper and learning features that might have value for your team.

 Think of a default Confluence space as a starting point for collaboration that you need to build upon to meet your team's requirements.
 Customising your Confluence space is more than a nice thing to do.
 It helps provide a consistent experience for your users, including setting the sidebar with links to your calendars, analytics, and other Confluence features for quick user access.

-A good starting place is integrating your team’s apps into Confluence when it makes sense.
-For example, if your team is standardised on Google Workspace, you can integrate it into Confluence.
+A good starting place is integrating your team’s apps into Confluence.
+For example, you can integrate your Jira account with Confluence.
 You can also integrate other popular team applications, including draw.io, and Miro.

-Content performance is good to know, even on internal collaboration sites, especially if your organisation is rolling out Confluence or pursuing another collaboration initiative.
-Confluence Cloud Premium and Enterprise include analytics that enable you to view the success of your content across Confluence spaces.
-Such data-based evidence of internal content performance saves you from relying on anecdotal stories and complaints.
-It puts you in a better position to report progress and challenges to your management team.
+It’s good to know whether users are engaging with your content.
+Confluence Cloud Premium and Enterprise include Confluence analytics that enable you to view the performance of your content across Confluence spaces.
+This evidence saves you from relying on anecdotal stories and complaints, and it puts you in a better position to report progress and challenges to your management team.

 You can start creating Confluence templates from a blank page or by modifying a default template.